JEWISH RECIPIENTS OF THE BÔCHER MEMORIAL PRIZE

 JINFO.ORG

-Listed below are recipients of the Bôcher Memorial Prize in Mathematics who were, or are, Jewish.
+Listed below are recipients of the Bôcher Memorial Prize in Mathematics who were, or are, Jewish or of half-Jewish descent, as noted.

-The Bôcher Prize is considered to be one of the five most prestigious in the field of mathematics.1
+The Bôcher Prize is considered to be one of the six most prestigious in the field of mathematics.1

 • Solomon Lefschetz (1924)